n8n-io/n8n-docs/docs/insight2/data-sources/influxdb.md

 # InfluxDB

-Insight can connect to InfluxDB databases to read and write data.
+Insight² can connect to InfluxDB databases to read and write data.
 Use the Token authentication scheme to authenticate to the InfluxDB API.
 For more info visit [InfluxDB docs](https://docs.influxdata.com/).

 ## Connection

-Insight connects to InfluxDB using :
+Insight² connects to InfluxDB using :

 - **API Token**
 - **Host**